thalitsms/thalitsms/README.md

   tools: [Maven, Jenkins, Gitlab, Sonar, Fortify, Artifactory, Jira, Confluence, ServiceNow],
   architecture: ["microservices with spring boot", "event-driven", "design system pattern"],
   softSkills: {
-                communication: "It positively influences the success of a conversation as much as the speakers do.",
+                        comunication: "It positively the success of a conversation as much as the speakers.",
-                responsibility: "I take responsibility, work hard, maintain commitments, and make no excuses.",
+                        responsability: "Take responsability, work hard, keep commitmentes, and make no excuses.",
-                persistence: "I view challenges as something I can overcome."
+                        persistence: "Seeing challenges as something I can overcome."
                       },
-  challenge: "Working diligently to be a strong and influential advocate for bringing more women into IT with ample knowledge and empathy."
+ challenge: "Working hard to be strong and influential in bringing more women into IT with lots of knowledge and empathy."
 }

 ```